cer3br0/proxmox-automation/README.md

  **Terraform/OpenTofu** installed
  **Ansible**  installed
  **Proxmox** with:
-   - Dedicated user with appropriate permissions (using API token if possible)
+   - Dedicated Proxmox user with appropriate permissions (using API token if possible)
    - VM template ready for use (with cloud-init if you need it)